Demographics of the Netherlands: Language

 The main language is Dutch, while Frisian (known as West Frisian outside of the Netherlands) is also a recognized language in the province of Friesland and is used by the government and schools there.
 Several dialects of Low Saxon (Nedersaksisch in Dutch) are spoken in much of the north and east and are recognized by the Netherlands as regional languages according to the European Charter for Regional or Minority Languages.
-Another Dutch dialect granted the status of regional language is Limburgish, which is spoken in the south-eastern province of Limburg.
+Another group of dialects granted the status of regional language is Limburgish, which is spoken in the south-eastern province of Limburg.
 Major immigrant languages are Indonesian, Turkish, Arabic, Berber, Papiamento, German and Polish.